 In the foothill of the Anti-Atlas Mountains, along Morocco's sun swept southern coast, you will find Agadir.

-Blending a sunny beach break with a historical getaway to Agadir is simple.
+Blending an all inclusive sunny beach break with a historical getaway to Agadir is simple.
 One minute holidaymakers are exploring the promenade and the next they are soaking up the Atlantic Ocean's waves on Agadir Beach.

 Agadir is a beach resort on one hand, and a haven of culture on the other.
 From the golden sands to the bustling souks, you will embrace the variety that the city offers its guests; whether you’re a culture vulture or a sun worshipper.